damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] Slack
    1. [ ] Robert/Jacob V/Ernst: Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
+   1. [ ] Hiring manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to.
 1. [ ] People Ops Information
    1. [ ] New team member: provide scan of photo ID to People Ops (used for verification and business travel purposes)
    1. [ ] People Ops: Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
 Make sure that all compensation information is visible to the hiring manager only in Workable.
 Find the profile on BambooHR and enable "self-service".